Subject Improvement Program

 PATS has been developed to enable the sharing of good teaching practice across the University.
 The Scheme is configured around the three key expectations of its academics who teach: to be able to design for effective teaching and learning, deliver effective teaching and learning; and lead teaching and learning.

-While it is a core component of the Subject Improvement Program, PATS is also an on-going LTLT Program open to all teaching staff who would like to improve an aspect of their teaching via peer observation and advice.
+While it is a core component of the Subject Improvement Program, PATS is a core LTLT program open to all teaching staff who would like to improve an aspect of their teaching via peer observation and advice.

-For more information regarding PATS, visit the site here.
+For more information regarding PATS, visit the LMS site here.

 Activities and Resources Framework